Unusual things to do in Paris: how to discover the capital differently?

 A Chinese pagoda in the heart of Paris

-Maison Loo is one of the unusual buildings in Paris’s 8th Arrondissement.
+Maison Loo is one of the unusual buildings in Paris’s 8th arrondissement.
 This eccentric construction is the work of a wealthy Asian art dealer.
 He transformed a former hotel into a Chinese pagoda to house his private museum collection.

 48 rue Courcelles (75008)